Digital records

 Instead of working with paper prescriptions, care homes can log in to a GP’s online system on a resident’s behalf, ordering repeat prescriptions in the same way patients more generally can do themselves.

-To help our residents who might be struggling with ordering medication or being able to look at useful information on their records they would normally be able to see, we have developed something called Proxy Access.
-This is secure and can only be used with the correct approval.
+We have developed Proxy Access to help our residents who might be struggling with ordering medication or being able to look at useful information on their records they would normally be able to see.
+Proxy Access is secure and can only be used with the correct approval.

 It means, for example, care homes can order medications at any time of day or night, leaving them free to concentrate on residents when most needed.
 They can also leave notes for the GP on the system, improving communication about the resident’s healthcare needs.